 \paragraph{Normalizing Flows} The aim of normalizing flows is to sample from a complicated probability distribution $P_X$ which admits the density function $p_X$.
-A \emph{normalizing flow} $\mathcal T=\mathcal T_\theta\colon\R^d\to\R^d$ is an invertible neural network with parameters $\theta$, which is learned to push forward a simple distribution $P_Z$ (usually a standard Gaussian) to $P_X$ such that $ \mathcal T_\#P_Z = P_Z \circ \mathcal T^{-1} \approx P_X. $ Several architectures of normalizing flows were proposed in literature \cite{CBDJ2019,EKS2020,KD2018,RM2015}.
+A \emph{normalizing flow} $\mathcal T=\mathcal T_\theta\colon\R^d\to\R^d$ is an invertible neural network with parameters $\theta$, which is learned to push forward a simple distribution $P_Z$ (usually a standard Gaussian) to $P_X$ such that $ \mathcal T_\#P_Z = P_Z \circ \mathcal T^{-1} \approx P_X. $ Here, the symbol $\approx$ means that the distributions are similar in some proper distance or divergence.
+Several architectures of normalizing flows were proposed in literature \cite{CBDJ2019,EKS2020,KD2018,RM2015}.
 Here, we use an adaption of the SRFlow architecture \cite{Lugmayr20} based on affine coupling blocks \cite{AKRK2019,DSB2017}.
 A detailed description is given in Appendix~\ref{sec_WPPFlow_architecture}.

 For applications in inverse problems, normalizing flows were generalized to incorporate a condition \cite{Ardizzone21,HHS2021}.
 More precisely, for approximating all posterior distributions $P_{X|Y=y}$ within the Bayesian inverse problem \eqref{eq_BIP} using a flow model, we learn a mapping $\mathcal T=\mathcal T_\theta\colon\R^d\times\R^n\to\R^d$ such that for all $y\in\R^n$ we have that $\mathcal T(\cdot,y)$ is invertible and that $\mathcal T(\cdot,y)_\#P_Z\approx P_{X|Y=y}$.
 Note, that (conditional) normalizing flows can be generalized for the use of non-deterministic transformation, see the overview paper \cite{HHS2021tutorial}.